Paraidomat/linux-turbo-adventure/Markdown/003_Processes.md

   also includes the **programm counter** and all the the CPU's **registers** as well as the process **stacks** containing temporary data such as route parameters, return addresses and saved variables.
-- The current executing program, or process, includes all of the current activity in the microprocessor.

 ## Processes basics